jackiesafari/jackiesafari/README.md

 - 👋 Hi there, I’m @jackiesafari
 - 👀 I’m interested in dev workshops and attending Hackathons
-- 🌱 I’m currently part of the captain program at DevRel Uni
 - 📫 How to reach me telegram & twitter @jackiesafari

 <!---